feliperfmarques/k8s-wordpress-efk-example/README.md

 ### 8. Setup ElasticSearch Cluster and Kibana using ECK CRDs

-Actually with ECK isn't possible to set the password by CRDs.
-But, thre is a [workarround](https://github.com/elastic/cloud-on-k8s/issues/967#issuecomment-497636249) creating the {clusterName}-es-elastic-user Secret before creating the Elasticsearch resource.
-For testing purposes a password will be configured in this way, but for production grade deploy, consider to use some secret-manager solution.

 ```
-kubectl create secret generic logging-es-elastic-user --from-literal=elastic=teste -n observability
-kubectl apply -f manifests/efk/es-sc.yaml -n observability
 kubectl apply -f manifests/efk/es-cluster.yaml -n observability
 kubectl apply -f manifests/efk/kibana-eck.yaml -n observability
 ```